The Senior Management team is responsible for the strategic direction of the Growing Up in New Zealand study.

 Kirsty is an experienced journalist and communications professional with extensive experience in both New Zealand and the UK.
 She has worked as both a newspaper and radio journalist and has provided communications services to a range of organisations in both the public sector and the charitable sector.
 Kirsty is passionate about science communication and translating science and research to enhance wider public knowledge and discussion.
 Kirsty works part-time and shares the Growing Up in New Zealand Communications Manager role with Saraid Black.

-A range of Research Fellows and Assistants work on the Growing Up in New Zealand team, including:
+A range of researchers work on core Growing Up in New Zealand research projects.
+The team includes:

 - Dr Fiona Langridge